CodeYourFuture/SQL-Coursework-Week1/2-classes-db/task.md

 ```sql

 ```
-### 3. Show the date, transaction_no, supplier_inv_no, description and amount for those transactions whose description includes the word 'Fee'.
+### 3. Show the date, transaction_no, supplier_inv_no, description and amount for those spends whose description includes the word 'Fee'.
 ```sql
 SELECT
 date,